OpenAPITools/openapi-generator/docs/usage.md

         -o <output directory>, --output <output directory>
             where to write the generated files (current dir by default)

+        --package-name <package name>
+            package for generated classes (where supported)

         --release-note <release note>
             Release note, default to 'Minor update'.